Jonathan2251/lbd/source/funccall.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 LLVM intrinsic functions is designed to extend llvm IRs for hardware
-acceleration in compiler design.
+acceleration in compiler design [#extendintrnsic]_.
 Many cpu implement their intrinsic functions for their speedup hardware
 instructions.
-Some gpu apply llvm infrastructure as their backend compiler
+Some gpu apply llvm infrastructure as their OpenGL/CL backend compiler using
-for their OpenGL/CL compiler use many llvm intrinsic functions.
+many llvm extended intrinsic functions.
 To demonstrate how to use backend proprietary intrinsic functions to support
+their specific instructions to getting better performance in some domain
-their specific instructions, Cpu0 add a intrinsic function @llvm.cpu0.gcd for
+language, Cpu0 add a intrinsic function @llvm.cpu0.gcd for its
-its gcd(greatest common divider) instruction.
-This instruction is for explaining
+gcd(greatest common divider) instruction.
+This instruction explaining
-how to do it in llvm, so it is not added in Verilog Cpu0 implementation.
+how to do it in llvm only, it is not added in Verilog Cpu0 implementation.
 The code as follows,

 .. rubric:: lbdex/src/modify/src/include/llvm/IR/Intrinsics.td